 Vancouver Island North Bird Trail

-Northern Vancouver Island is an ecologically diverse region, with ancient coastal rainforests, rocky islets, and expansive estuaries, making the Vancouver Island North Bird Trail a fantastic place to spot a wide range of bird species.
-One of the most spectacular features of this region are the large breeding colonies.
+Northern Vancouver Island is an ecologically diverse region with ancient coastal rainforests, rocky islets, and expansive estuaries, making it a fantastic place to spot a wide range of bird species.
+One of the most spectacular features of this region is the large breeding colonies.
 The secluded islands surrounding northern Vancouver Island are home to colonies of nearly 2 million birds.
 Notably, they support over 90% of the Canadian population of Tufted Puffins and 55% of the global population of Cassin’s Auklets.

-During the spring months, it’s likely to spot Black Oystercatchers along the rocky shores.
+In the spring it’s common to spot Black Oystercatchers along the rocky shores.
 Keep an eye out for their distinctive red bills.
 Look up to spot Bald Eagles soaring overhead, or Horned Grebes diving for fish.

 Central Vancouver Island Bird Trail

 The estuaries and marshes on the Central Vancouver Island Bird Trail are hot spots for migratory birds in the spring and come to life with songbirds, shorebirds, and raptors.
-Somenos Marsh, Chemainus River Estuary, Nanaimo River Estuary, Buttertubs Marsh, and Englishman River Estuary are all great spots for birding.
+Somenos Marsh, Chemainus River Estuary, Nanaimo River Estuary, Buttertubs Marsh, and Englishman River Estuary are all great birding spots.

 BC Bird Trail Outposts on Vancouver Island

 Looking for more birding spots on Vancouver Island to explore this spring?
 You’re in luck!
-On Vancouver Island, you can find the Tofino Bird Trail Outpost, and further south the Langford Bird Trail Outpost, and the Sooke Bird Trail Outpost.
+On Vancouver Island, you can find the Tofino Bird Trail Outpost, the Ucluelet Bird Trail Outpost, and further south the Langford Bird Trail Outpost, and the Sooke Bird Trail Outpost.
 During the spring in these destinations, you’ll have the chance to view an array of migratory birds and waterfowl.

 Southern Gulf Islands Bird Trail Outpost

-Between Vancouver Island and the mainland is the Southern Gulf Islands Bird Trail, which is made up of the islands Salt Spring, Pender, Saturna, Mayne and Galiano.
+Between Vancouver Island and the mainland are Salt Spring, Pender, Saturna, Mayne and Galiano.
 This group of Islands may be small, but they make a huge impact with expansive forests, nature reserves, shorelines, and parks that offer great birding opportunities.
-You’re likely to spot one of the many Anna’s Hummingbirds that call these islands home, and be sure to look for Pigeon Guillemots on the shorelines.
+You’re likely to spot one of the many Anna’s Hummingbirds that call these islands home and be sure to look for Pigeon Guillemots on the shorelines.

 Sea to Sky Bird Trail

-The Sea to Sky Bird Trail, made up of the communities Squamish and Whistler is home to countless bird species, including higher altitude birds like the Canada Jay, Clark’s Nutcracker, and Ruffed & Sooty Grouse.
+Squamish and Whistler are home to countless bird species, including higher altitude birds like the Canada Jay, Clark’s Nutcracker, and Ruffed & Sooty Grouse.
 These communities are renowned for their incredible outdoor opportunities from kayaking and hiking to skiing and snowboarding.
 When in Squamish, be sure to visit the Squamish River Estuary as it is especially high in bird activity in the spring and summer.
 Visitors in Whistler should keep their ears peeled to listen for the high-pitched call of the local hoary marmot that gives Whistler its namesake.

-During spring Warblers like the Wilson’s, Yellow and MacGillivray’s start to show up in March and April, as well as passerines like Hammond’s Flycatchers, and Western & Eastern Kingbirds.
+In March and April, Warblers like the Wilson’s, Yellow and MacGillivray’s start to show up, as well as passerines like Hammond’s Flycatchers, and Western & Eastern Kingbirds.

 BC Bird Trail Outposts in the Lower Mainland